chromium/chromium/mojo/public/tools/bindings/README.md

 | *`pending_receiver<InterfaceType>`*            | A pending receiver for any user-defined Mojom interface type.
 This is sugar for a more strongly-typed message pipe handle which is expected to receive request messages and should therefore eventually be bound to an implementation of the interface.
 | *`pending_associated_remote<InterfaceType>`*  | An associated interface handle.
 See [Associated Interfaces](#Associated-Interfaces)
 | *`pending_associated_receiver<InterfaceType>`* | A pending associated receiver.
 See [Associated Interfaces](#Associated-Interfaces)
 | *T*?                          | An optional (nullable) value.
-Primitive numeric types (integers, floats, booleans, and enums) are not nullable.
-All other types are nullable.
+Primitive numeric types (integers, floats, booleans, and enums) used to be non-nullable, but they are now nullable. (see https://crbug.com/657632)

 ### Modules